-Daily Devotional Saturday 16th May 2020
+Daily Bible Reading Saturday 16th May 2020

-by William Moody
+Teaching by Rev. William Moody

 As Paul seeks to share the Gospel with the Greeks in Athens, he doesn’t start in the Old Testament as he would do with the Jews.
 The Greeks see his teaching as about a foreign God, but Paul brings home that the God he is speaking of is not foreign, but the Creator of all (v24-26).